-1. List your current monthly cash flow, and bills, and 1, 3, 5, and 10 year goals
+1. List your current monthly cash flow, bills and 1-, 3-, 5-, and 10-year goals.

-2. Prioritize your goals
+2. Prioritize your goals.

-Most people don’t have the resources to fully fund all their goals at the same time.
-Instead, think about which of your goals are most important to you and which are the most urgent.3.
-Break up big goals into smaller ones
+Most people don’t know the resources to fully fund all their goals at the same time.
+Instead, think about which of your goals are most important to you and which are the most urgent.

+How do you eat an elephant?
+One bite at a time.
+Dividing up a huge goal gives you more victories to celebrate, and also makes the goal feel more real.
+Overall, it makes you a lot more likely to succeed.
 Retirement, for example, takes decades to save for.
-What will you do this year to work toward it?
-How much money will you put away this month?
-Those are much easier questions to answer, and once you set such specific goals youre more likely to meet them.
+What will you do to work toward it?
+How much money you put away this month?
+Those are much easier questions to answer, and once you set such specific goals you’re more likely to meet them.

-4. Keep your goals realistic
+4. Keep your goals realistic.

-It’s better to meet a good goal than fall short of a great one.
+It’s better to meet a good gall than fall short of a great one.
 If you do a thorough job on the first two steps above, you’ll have all the info you need to create workable, realistic goals.

-5. Keep your financial goals flexible
+5. Keep your financial goals flexible.

-If you dont have enough money to meet your goals, youll need to tweak your plan further.
+If you don’t have enough money to meet your goals, you’ll need to tweak your plan further.
 You might need to change some of your money habits, or adjust your goals, or both.

 As you adjust your plan, look for inspiration everywhere.
-Learn from friends, keep reading, and dont be afraid to test things out in your own life.
+Learn from friends, keep reading, and don’t be afraid to test things out in your own life.
 And remember, every dollar counts.
 Even $5 per week adds up to $260 in a year.

 6. Examine and readjust.

-Once youve put your plan in motion, keep an eye on it to make sure it runs smoothly.
-Its good to revisit your goals a couple times a yearto tweak them or just inspire yourself.
+Once you’ve put your plan in motion, keep an eye on it to make sure it runs smoothly.
+It’s good to revisit your goals a couple times a year to tweak them or just inspire yourself.
 And as new opportunities arise, look for ways to use them to your advantage.
-Before long, youll be well on your way toward meeting your money saving goals.
+Before long, you’ll be well on your way toward meeting your money saving goals.